Oracle Architecture SGA

 The database buffer cache, also called the buffer cache, is the memory area that stores copies of data blocks read from data files (Storage).

-buffer is a main memory address in which the buffer manager temporarily caches a currently or recently used data block.
+A buffer is a main memory address in which the buffer manager temporarily caches a currently or recently used data block.
 All users concurrently connected to a database instance share access to the buffer cache

 Buffer States